nodists/nodist/README.md

     nodist ls

-    nodist <version>               Use the specified node version globally (downloads the executable, if necessary). nodist latest                  Use the latest available node version globally (downloads the executable, if necessary).
+    nodist <version>               Use the specified node version globally (downloads the executable, if necessary).

     nodist add <version>           Download the specified node version. nodist + <version>